-Through certified, evidence-based training, we support healthcare practitioners to recognise and avoid unconscious weight discrimination, creating weight-inclusive healthcare for all.
+Through certified, evidence-based training, we support practitioners in multiple fields to recognise and avoid unconscious weight discrimination, creating weight-inclusive services for all.

 Overweight man sits on a hospital bed with a doctor next to him, both are looking at a tablet the doctor is holding.